Monday, March 24, 2025

 Melissa Aubin, Clerk of Court

 Oregon's United States Magistrate Judges play a unique and indispensable role in the assignment, management, and trial of civil cases.
-Since 1979, the parties in a civil action have had the opportunity to consent to having all aspects of their case, including trial, handled by a U.S. Magistrate Judge.
-In 1984, Oregon was the first federal district court to assign the full range of civil cases directly to U.S. Magistrate Judges upon filing.
+Since 1979, the parties in a civil action have had the opportunity to consent to having all aspects of their case, including trial, handled by a Magistrate Judge.
+In 1984, Oregon was the first federal district court to assign the full range of civil cases directly to Magistrate Judges upon filing.
 Because of our success, many other district courts have followed in our footsteps.

 As explained below, the Court issues the Consent to Jurisdiction by a U.S. Magistrate Judge form to plaintiffs in civil cases other than social security cases to serve on all parties.
 That form is also available here: Consent to Jurisdiction by a U.S. Magistrate Judge